Osceola County School for the Arts: Awards and recognition

 The Osceola County School for the Arts has been rated an "A" school in the grading system that uses the Florida Comprehensive Assessment Test as its standard for eleven consecutive years.
 In 2011 and every consecutive year, the school has been ranked #228 out of 500 high schools in the United States and #16 out of 89 high schools in Florida.
 It has been awarded a gold medal by U.S. News & World Report, and was ranked #104 out of 2,081 high schools on the Washington Posts "America's Most Challenging High Schools."
 The Florida Department of Education awarded OCSA an "A" grade in December 2013 with prestigious Gold Medal status, due to the school's 100% graduation rate, FCAT testing results with math and reading proficiency, and college readiness during the 2012–2013 school year, making the Osceola County School for the Arts an "A" school for 10 years in a row.

-Other accolades include the selection of the Osceola County School for the Arts Jazz Band "A" as 1 of 15 finalists in the 19th, 22nd, 23rd, and 27th Annual Essentially Ellington National High School Jazz Band competition in New York City.
+Other accolades include the selection of the Osceola County School for the Arts Jazz Band "A" as 1 of 15 finalists in the 19th, 22nd, 23rd, 27th, 28th, 29th, and 30th Annual Essentially Ellington National High School Jazz Band competition in New York City.
+Jazz Band "A" placed 1st in the competition for 2022 and 2023.
+They also notably placed in the top 3 for 2024 and 2025's Essentially Ellington competition.
 It was ranked #778 out of 2,000 public high schools on The Daily Beasts "America's Best High Schools."

 The OCSA Class of 2019 dedicated a mass art mural as a legacy.
 The class of 2019 collected over $7.9 million dollars in scholarships from many colleges around the world.